Portugal's striker Cristiano Ronaldo (Photo: AFP)

-The 27-year-old Real Madrid forward's trickery, pace and ferocious shots will be a highlight for football lovers at Euro 2012 where he hopes to captain his country to a long-awaited success.
+The 27-year-old Real Madrid forward's trickery, pace and ferocious shots will be a highlight for soccer lovers at Euro 2012 where he hopes to captain his country to a long-awaited success.

-Like his nemesis, Lionel Messi of Barcelona, Ronaldo has underperformed at international tournament finals.
+Like his nemesis, Argentine Lionel Messi of Barcelona, Ronaldo has chronically underperformed at international tournament finals.

-His determination to do well will be stronger than ever after Real Madrid's failure in the Champions League this season despite their title success in La Liga.
+His determination to do well will be stronger than ever after Real Madrid's failure in the Champions League this season despite their almost certain title success in La Liga.

 A young Ronaldo was left in tears and, though he was picked for the team of the tournament, he scored only twice.
 If that was a personal disappointment, it was deepened in the three major tournaments that followed when he scored just once at Euro 2008 and at the World Cup finals in Germany and South Africa.